AgroAmerica ranks among the top 10 of the most transparent companies in sustainable tropical oil practices in the world

-GUATEMALA CITY — AgroAmerica ranked as the 7th sustainable company out of 100 oil palm companies in the world.
+GUATEMALA CITY — AgroAmerica ranked as the 7th sustainable company out of 100 tropical oil companies in the world.
 This year the company received a rating of 84.95% in the latest Sustainability Policy Transparency Toolkit (SPOTT) Assessment recently released by the UK-based Zoological Society of London (ZSL).

 The SPOTT platform promotes the transparency of companies by disclosing their policies, practices, and commitments related to environmental, social, and governance issues.